This website uses cookies to ensure you get the best experience on our website. Learn more

 Shinde Camp: Our full report

-... yet provides luxury with a touch of historical charm.
-It now has eight guest tents, including one family unit sleeping a maximum of 5 people.
-Shinde, meaning "tree squirrel" in Setswana, is situated on the edge of an area of deep water and lagoons in the heart of the Okavango Delta.
-It's a well-established camp in a private reserve just to the north of the Moremi Game Reserve.
-Its wide open floodplains sit alongside some very pretty waterways, allowing for a mixture of both land and water activities.
+It's a well-established camp in a private reserve, just to the north of Botswana’s Moremi Game Reserve.
+Its wide-open floodplains sit alongside some very pretty waterways, allowing for a mixture of both land and water activities.

-When we arrived at Shinde on our most recent trip in November 2019, we were met by singing staff with enormous smiles and a very warm welcome.
-And this was our experience throughout our stay, when the staff were always willing to please.
+When we arrived at Shinde in January 2024, as on many previous trips, we were met by singing staff with enormous smiles and a very warm welcome.
+It was an experience that was with us throughout our stay, when the staff were always willing to please.

-Continuing up the ramp brings you to the dining room, where the views over the permanent waters of the Delta are spectacular.
-From here, steps descend to a series of reasonably secluded decks, where you can sit quietly in a deckchair and enjoy the views over the Delta.
+Continuing up the ramp brings you to the newly extended dining room, where the outlook over the permanent waters of the Delta is spectacular and there’s scope for alfresco dining.
+From here, steps descend to a series of reasonably secluded decks, where you can sit quietly in a deckchair and enjoy the views.

 We would describe these spacious chalets as smart and comfortable.
 At the front of each is a shaded porch with two chairs and a small table.
-A sliding door with a mesh window leads inside to the bedroom, which is beautifully decorated.
-A large mosquito net hangs over either twin or double beds and a ceiling fan provides welcome relief from the heat in the summer months.
+A sliding door with a mesh window leads inside to a beautifully decorated bedroom.
+An expansive mosquito net hangs over either twin or double beds and a ceiling fan provides welcome relief from the heat in the summer months.
 Temperature control is aided by large mesh windows, with drop-down canvas blinds to help retain the warmth during the cold winter nights, and eyelet curtains to allow a breeze through during the summer.

 Polished teak floors are dotted with rugs, toning bed linens are white and grey with soft-coloured cushions, and white blinds are shut each night, while dark wooden furniture, leather trunks and leather-bound bedside tables all complement the elegant feel.